fariskhattak/club-management-system/README.md

 ## Frontend Setup

-The frontend is built using **React** and provides a user interface for interacting with the backend API.
+The frontend is built using **Next.js** with TypeScript, providing a server-rendered React framework for improved performance and SEO.

 ### Prerequisites

 - Node.js installed
-- `npm` package manager
+- `npm` or `yarn` package manager

 ### Installation